alxmrz/Robots/README.md

 Robot's city...will be in the future :)
 Now it is only orcs and humans mode xD

-Download it and run dist/index.html to watch its work or run command '$ webpack' in root directory  to compile the code to dist/ folder.
+Download the code and run *dist/index.html* to watch it in action or run command '$ webpack' in root directory  to compile the code to dist/ folder.
+Also you can watch the demo here: http://i98535xh.bget.ru/robots/ (not always current version of the code)

+Notice!
+Unittests does not work because of a remaking code structure.
+Must be fixed later.